-- Motel accommodations the first night of your trip (Double occupancy-2 people in room) (If you need a single room-1 person, 1 room- a single supplement fee is added to your trip cost) - Transportation from Page, Arizona to the river - Boats Custom-made, compartmentalized and unsinkable - Life Jackets of special whitewater design - Meals all meals on the river starting with lunch the first day and ending with breakfast the last morning. - Cooking facilities all cooking items including eating utensils - Camping toilet facilities, toilet paper, and supplies - Beverages unlimited water & gatorade all day.
-Coffee, tea & hot chocolate in the morning. - First Aid Kit - Sleeping Bag with sheet - Comfortable sleeping pad - Cot - Tent (Generally only needed in case of rain) - Waterproof bag -16"X 33" 108 liters--to put your personal duffel bag into during the trip - Small day use dry bag --9.5"X 20" 22 liters-- (accessible at all times) for personal articles and camera - Helicopter flight out of the Canyon - Charter return flight to Las Vegas or Page, AZ
+- Transportation to Bar Ten Ranch from Las Vegas, NV (plane ride) - Motel Accommodations the first night of your trip at the Bar Ten Ranch - All meals while at the Bar Ten Ranch (lunch, dinner & breakfast) - Helicopter Ride into the Canyon (approximately a 10-minute ride) - Boats Custom-made, compartmentalized and unsinkable - Life Jackets of special whitewater design - Meals all meals on the river starting with lunch the first day and ending with breakfast the last morning. - Cooking facilities all cooking items including eating utensils - Camping toilet facilities, toilet paper, and supplies - Beverages unlimited water & gatorade all day.
+Coffee, tea & hot chocolate in the morning. - First Aid Kit - Sleeping Bag with sheet - Comfortable sleeping pad - Cot - Tent (Generally only needed in case of rain) - Waterproof bag -16"X 33" 108 liters--to put your personal duffel bag into during the trip - Small water-resistant day bag --9.5"X 20" 22 liters-- (accessible at all times) for personal articles and camera - Bus ride back to Las Vegas airport (approximately a 3-hour drive)